 Yoga for Thyroid Problems?
 Home Remedies for Hyperthyroidism

-Yoga for a Healthy Thyroid, Parathyroid Glands
+Yoga for Thyroid, Problems:

 These two hormones are thyroxines and triiodothyronine.
 Iodine is the raw material for producing these two hormones which are responsible for the proper functioning of all the vital functions of the body like the heart rate, breathing, central and peripheral nervous system, level of cholesterol in the blood, menstrual cycle in females, Strength of the muscles, Temperature of the body, and weight of the body.